NikolaiT/incolumitas/content/JavaScript/detecting-adblock-with-javascript.md

 This technique did **not work** on both tested browsers.
 Therefore, the above code is obsolete.

-The same technique was tried with other [CSS class names](https://stackoverflow.com/questions/4869154/how-to-detect-adblock-on-my-website), but nothing worked.
+The same technique was tried with other [CSS class names](https://stackoverflow.com/questions/4869154/how-to-detect-adblock-on-my-website), but nothing worked reliably.

 ### Attempt 2: Detect Adblock by downloading suspicious ad scripts